ibm-skills-network/clarity-knowledgebase/README.md

-# Author Workbench Knowledgebase
+# Skills Network Knowledgebase

-Welcome to the public knowledgebase for Author Workbench.
+Welcome to the public knowledgebase for Skills Network.
 This website is built using [Docusaurus 2](https://docusaurus.io/).

 ### Installation